 Integrated Wealth Concepts was founded in July 2016 and is owned and operated by Paul Saganey, who acts as principal, and John G. Cataldo, who acts as president and chief legal officer.

-The practice has 40 offices across the country and 127 certified public accountant (CPA) partners.
+The practice has 40 offices across the country.
 Several of its senior and management staff hold various professional designations, including chartered leadership fellow (CLF), certified financial planner (CFP), chartered retirement planning counselor (CRPC), certified public accountant (CPA), certified fund specialist (CFS) and certified business exit consultant (CBEC).

 Integrated Wealth Concepts Client Types and Minimum Account Sizes